 ah-create-pr

-Analyze the current branch and create a well-structured GitHub Pull Request.
+Analyze the current branch and create or update a well-structured GitHub Pull Request.
+If an open PR already exists for the current branch, it is updated instead of creating a duplicate.
 The diff against the base branch is the single source of truth for all PR content.

 Input